Madaba and Madaba Map

-Set in the heart of a fertile plateau about 20 miles southwest of Amman, Madaba is a city with a long and rich history.
-Known mostly for its mosaic floors, and especially the ‘Madaba map’, Madaba is one of the most popular tour destinations in Jordan.
+Set in the heart of a fertile plateau about 20 miles southwest of Amman, Madaba has a long and rich history.
+Known mostly for its mosaic floors and especially the ‘Madaba map,’ It is one of the most popular tour destinations in Jordan.

 History and Archaeology of Madaba